-Consult or consent
+Consent conundrum

 The question is what happens to these powers after the UK leaves the EU?

-Ministers have agreed that some of them should go into UK-wide frameworks - similar to how they were used previously but across the UK's "internal market" instead of the European one.
+Ministers agreed that some of them should go into UK-wide frameworks - similar to how they were used previously but across the UK's "internal market" instead of the European one.

-The argument is about how these "UK-wide frameworks" are run in the years immediately following Brexit.
+The argument is about how these "UK-wide frameworks" are set up and how they might be run in the years immediately following Brexit.

 What sort of powers are we talking about here?